 I hear you asking, “But which ones?”
 Let’s look at four of them.

 I always advocate starting with temporary options such as creams before resorting to invasive methods.
 This is to see the effects before moving on to needles or to sustain the effects of your injections a little longer in order to space them out and prevent a considerable accumulation of scar tissue from happening too fast in such a small area of skin.
-The botulinum toxin being administered using needles, these create at each visit a string of scar tissue.
+Since the botulinum toxin is administered using needles, these create at each visit a string of scar tissue.
 It’s small, of course, but imagine twice a year for 20 years.
 That means 40 injections, so 40 strings of scar tissue on a square centimeter of skin, if we’re talking about the area of lion’s wrinkles between the eyebrows.
-This number is already very important!
-If you started when you were 25, it means that at age 45, you will almost have reached saturation in this area.
-While the forties are the best time to start, since expression wrinkles have started to remain visible even at rest.
+This number is already very significant!
+If you started when you were 25, it means that by the age of 45, you will almost have reached saturation in this area.
+The forties are actually the best time to start, as expression wrinkles will have started to remain visible even at rest.
 You might be forced to stop and your skin will be flaccid in this spot.
 It might not be very pretty, and we have not yet developed any treatments to repair these side effects.

 Now, let’s talk cosmetic ingredients.